-Designation (also Juchtenton or Kerosinton) for a characteristic odor and taste in especially white wine.
-This may not be allowed with the firn (Altersfirn) be confused.
-Petrol tone is reminiscent of mineral oil (kerosene), kerosene or petrol or tanned Yuchtenleder (leather tanned with birch bark tar material).
-Mainly the Petrolton occurs at Riesling out physiologically mature Grapes with a high proportion of carotenoids on.
-This is supported by high exposition (Sunlight), which is why especially Riesling wines from warmer areas, such as South Africa and Australia are affected.
-In the vineyard, this is due to lower Defoliation and thus trying to prevent greater shading of the grapes.
-After studies at Klosterneuburger Weinbauinstitut are wines of cooler vintages much less affected.
+Term (also Juchtenton or Kerosinton) for a characteristic odor and taste in especially white wine.
+However, this must not be done with the firn (Old age) can be confused.
+Petrolton is reminiscent of mineral oil (petroleum), kerosene or petrol or tanned yoghurt leather (leather tanned using birch bark tar material).
+Mainly the petrol tone occurs at Riesling out physiologically mature Grapes with a high proportion of carotenoids on.
+This is promoted by high exposition (Sun exposure), which is why Riesling wines from warmer regions, such as South Africa and Australia are affected.
+In the vineyard this is reduced by less Defoliation and tries to prevent more shading of the grapes.
+After studies on Klosterneuburg Wine Institute are cooler wines vintages affected much less.

-The cause of the petrol tone is the substance TDN (Trimethyl-dihydronaphthalene), which during the bottle aging by dismantling carotenoids is formed (in young wines TDN is not detectable).
-Too high temperatures during storage and oxidative Processes by, for example, faulty ones cork or closures can promote education.
-A connection seems at corked In this regard, a faster and more enhanced formation of petrol tones is observed.
-To a lesser extent, Petrolton is perceived by certain consumers as pleasant and positive, but generally in Europe rather than negative.
-On the other hand, it is considered in the New World as a typical sign of ripe Riuesling wines.
-When exceeding critical Perceptual thresholds with impairment of the fruit flavors, he is at least as wine faults to evaluate.
-See also under the ages sulfurous off (Lagerböckser) firn (Altersfirn) and UTA (untypical age tone).
+The reason for the petrol tone is the fabric TDN (Trimethyl-dihydronaphtaline), which during the bottle aging by breaking down carotenoids is formed (TDN is undetectable in young wines).
+Too high temperatures during storage and oxidative Processes due to, for example, faulty cork or closures can promote education.
+There seems to be a connection corked to pass, in this regard, a faster and stronger formation of petrol tones is observed.
+To a lesser extent, petrol clay is perceived by certain consumers as pleasant and positive, but generally as negative in Europe.
+In the New World, on the other hand, it is a typical symbol of mature Riuesling wines.
+When critical is exceeded Perceptual thresholds with impairment of the fruit aromas it is in any case as wine faults to evaluate.
+See also under the tones sulfurous off (Lagerböckser) firn (Old age) and UTA (atypical age tone).